 Significantly, many people don’t know what to do if they’re faced with black ice or the task of driving through inches of snow.

-Here are some safety tips on how to react in such situations:
+Here are some winter driving safety tips on how to react in such situations:

 - If you find yourself skidding and losing control, then remember that skids can be controlled if you know how to handle them.
 Don’t let fear take over in case of a skid on ice.